U.N. Security Council to hold emergency talks on N. Korea

 NEW YORK, March 6, Kyodo

 The U.N.
-Security Council is expected to convene an emergency meeting soon, possibly to issue a statement addressing North Korea's new ballistic missile launches in breach of U.N. resolutions, a diplomatic source said Monday.
+Security Council plans to convene an emergency meeting on Wednesday, possibly to issue a statement rebuking North Korea for its new ballistic missile launches in breach of U.N. resolutions, diplomatic sources said Monday.

+Meanwhile, a North Korean government official said his country's latest ballistic missile launches were part of efforts to build up its defensive military capabilities.

+"We think it is a normal process to develop our self-defensive military force," Ri Song Chol, counselor of North Korea's permanent mission to the United Nations, told Kyodo News.

-The latest action comes as North Korea has once again expressed its readiness to counter annual joint military exercises carried out by Seoul and Washington.
+The action came as Pyongyang has criticized annual joint military exercises being conducted by Seoul and Washington.

+Ri said that just prior to the start of the exercises, Pyongyang had warned that it could launch missiles at any time.

+North Korea has been driven into developing intercontinental ballistic missiles by "the United States with its hostile policy against the DPRK, violating our sovereign right and right to development for decades," he said.

 A Security Council press statement has no binding force, but to issue such a statement, approval from all 15 members is required in principle.